 Note: This park is not the same as Okmulgee Lake & Recreation Area, once known as Dripping Springs Park.
 The falls in the park were actually renamed from Dripping Springs Falls to Natural Falls to avoid continued confusion on the matter, but it still trips people up.

 Natural Falls State Park costs $10 per vehicle for the day.
 You can pay before you even get there by filling out your car info online for a digital parking pass or pay upon arrival at the kiosks on site.
-The park is part of the Oklahoma State Parks, so if you have a national park pass, it won’t work here.

-Natural Falls State Park Hiking
+Things to Do at Natural Falls State Park

 A good day of nature hikes was our primary purpose for making the trek out to Natural Falls, and the park did not disappoint.
 None of your options are very long or strenuous, and most of the trails connect to one another.